morrislab-pc/lab_website/content/portfolio/Using_git.md

 Why use git?

+Git is a **version control system**.
+It maintains a history of all changes made to your files, so you have a record of what has been done, and you can revert to specific versions should you ever need to.
+The changes are stored in a special database called “repository”

 <!--more-->

-1. Install git
+In the lab we use git to have a record of who made what changes when, we know who to ask if we have questions later on, and, if needed, revert to a previous version, much like the “undo” feature in an editor.

+When several people collaborate in the same project, it’s possible to accidentally overlook or overwrite someone’s changes.
+The version control system automatically notifies users whenever there’s a conflict between one person’s work and another’s.

+Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

+#  IHow to begin

-2. Sign up for a GitHub account
+1. Sign up for a GitHub account

-3. In your computer's **file browser** ensure that you can see:
+2. In your computer's **file browser** ensure that you can see:

   * **Invisible files and folders** (On the Mac these start with a period e.g. `.git`)